jaenicke/appcentral/README.md

 Plans for the future
 --------------------
-I would like to support more .NET versions and I would like to support C# as a host application.
+I would like to <strike>support more .NET versions and I would like to</strike> (done) support C# as a host application.
 So I plan to implement the full functionality in C# as well.

 Other languages are on the list as well.